Autorité des marchés financiers (Quebec): Responsibilities

 In addition to the powers and responsibilities conferred on it by its incorporating legislation, the AMF oversees the enforcement of laws in each of the areas it regulates.
 It can also draw on self-regulatory organizations (SROs), to which certain regulatory powers are delegated.

 The AMF is financially self-sufficient through the fees and dues paid by the persons and firms governed by the legislation it is charged with enforcing.

 The AMF is headed by a President and Chief Executive Officer appointed by the government.
 In applying its governance rules, the AMF is supported by an Internal Auditor as well as an Advisory Board.

 Other mandates of the Authority

-The "Autorité des marchés financiers" also administers the following mandates:
+The AMF also administers the following functions: